SymfonyCasts/api-platform3/sfcasts/ep2-security/query-item-extension.md

 let's override `isPublished` and manually add some randomness: if a random number from 0 to 10 is greater than 3, then make it published.

 That *should* fix most of our tests.
-Though search for `unpublished`.
+Though search for `isPublished`.
 Ah yea, we're testing that an admin can `PATCH` to edit a treasure.
 We created an *unpublished* `DragonTreasure`... just so we could assert that this was in the response.
 Let's change this to `true` in both places.